ARGOeu/argodoc/content/guides/compute.md

-### Executable Scripts of the standalone edition
+### Executable Scripts for cli interaction with the compute engine
-In the folder `/usr/libexec/ar-compute/standalone/` reside executable scripts that can be used for uploading metric data and sync data to the hadoop cluster (HDFS Filesystem).
+In the folder `/usr/libexec/ar-compute/bin/` reside executable scripts that can be used for uploading metric data and sync data to the hadoop cluster (HDFS Filesystem).
 ##### upload_metric.py
 The specific script is used in order to upload daily metric data (relative to a tenant) to HDFS.
-full path: `/usr/libexec/ar-compute/standalone/upload_metric.py`
+full path: `/usr/libexec/ar-compute/bin/upload_metric.py`

 parameters:
 - `-d --date {YYYY-MM-DD}`